selectel/tempo/doc/tempo.md

-* timestamp - Unix timestamp (positive integer denoting number of
+* unix     - Unix timestamp (positive integer denoting number of
 seconds since 1 Jan 1970;
 * now      - erlang:now() format: tuple with 3 values, {MegaSeconds,
 Seconds, MilliSeconds}, denoting number of MegaSeconds,
 Seconds and MilliSeconds from 1 Jan 1970, respectivelly.
 * datetime - calendar:datetime() format for GMT: tuple
 {{Year, Month, Day}, {Hour, Minute, Seconds}}, denoting
 GMT date and time.

 There is also Format argument, which can be a binary (in the format